lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-start-refactoring-from-the-deepest-branch.md

 title:  "Where do we start refactoring a large method?"
 categories: refactoring
 ---
-#### We see a large method.
+#### We see a large method and decide to refactor.
-#### Our mouth waters (or not).
 #### We could nip at it from so many places.
 #### Where do we start?

-Have you been here?

-"Where do we start?"

-Sometimes we confuse ourselves with the question.
-Sometimes it is an ensemble session that is confused.
-Everyone seems to want to refactor a different part of the code.
+Has this happened to you?

-And that is not the worst of it.
-Sometimes we refactor out large blocks of code too early and end up with less than ideal abstractions.
+"Where do we start?" - not only is it a tricky question to answer, but if we pick a less than ideal place to start, we may end up with less than ideal abstractions.

 So, again, where do we start?